 I thought I had a little rust, but just maybe on the surface.
 I was feeling pretty good about this being able to be cleaned up with only minor work.

 The back left corner had me worried.
-Even though it was small, I could only think of one way to fix this, and that’s with a torch and a new panel.
-Probably a new extension too, but I am pretty sure one of these is from the junk yard already.
+Even though it was small, I could only think of one way to fix this, and that’s with some cutting and a new panel.
+Probably a new extension too, but I am pretty sure one of these is from a salvage yard already.